vagner-nascimento/poc-zipkin-service1/README.md

-# POC Zipkin with Spring Cloud Data Provider
+# POC Zipkin with Spring Cloud
 Service called in **poc-zipkin-service** (https://github.com/vagner-nascimento/poc-zipkin-service)

 # How to run